gauravtiwari/webpack_on_rails/README.md

-# Webpack on Rails example application (with server rendering)
+# Webpack on Rails example app (with server rendering)
 Minimal and simple setup to use webpack with Rails asset pipeline for React and ES6.
-We are using react-rails gem to render react components, but using webpack compiled code.
+We are using `react-rails` gem to render and mount react components with server rendering support, but using webpack compiled code - both on server and client.

 Checkout the webpack config files and `assets/webpack` folder

 Check out the `app/assets/javascripts` folder
 ```bash